Lifetime Care Program

 One-Time Registration

-• creation of your cat’s care profile
+- Creation of your cat’s care profile

-• documentation of veterinary and behavioral history
+- Documentation of veterinary and behavioral history

-• emergency activation planning
+- Program activation planning

 Annual Membership

-• maintaining updated care records
+- Maintaining updated care records

-• emergency response readiness
+- Emergency response readiness

-• staff coordination and planning
+- Staff coordination and planning

-Keeping membership active helps ensure that Cats in the City remains prepared to respond if your cat ever needs us.
+Keeping membership active helps ensure that Cats in the City Rescue remains prepared to respond if your cat ever needs us.

 If the Program Is Activated